Many plants will continue flowering well into the autumn if you keep deadheading them, to stop them diverting their resources into seed production.

 As autumn progresses let more plants go to seed to provide a source of food for birds in the winter.

-Late September is a good time to divide tired looking clumps of alpines and herbaceous perennials, to reinvigorate them, and create more plants – they can get established before winter sets in.
+Late September is a good time to divide tired looking clumps of herbaceous perennials and alpines, to reinvigorate them, and create more plants – they can then get established before winter sets in.
 However, if the soil is too wet, this can be left till spring.

-With leaves starting to fall, it is very easy to turn them into very useful leafmould.
+With leaves starting to fall, it is very easy to turn them into useful leafmould.

-Put the leaves into a basic pen made out of stakes and chicken wire, or just fill them into bin liners – make sure the leaves are moist and pierce some holes in the bin liners.
+Put the leaves into a basic pen made out of stakes and netting, or just fill them into bin liners – make sure the leaves are moist and pierce some holes in the bin liners.

 Using the mower to collect leaves will help them break down more quickly.